 - Demonstrated ability to identify new product opportunities by connecting people problems, analytics, and organizational goals

 - A commitment to actively seek feedback and improve from it

-- Prior experience working in a biomedical or life sciences field or working closely with scientists and researchers in biomedicine and life sciences is a plus
+- Prior experience working in a biomedical or life sciences field or working closely with scientists and researchers in biomedicine and life sciences is a plus.
+Ideal prior experience is in the cell sequencing and imaging domain.

 - Willingness to occasionally travel to meet with scientists and researchers to conduct in-context research

-- A curious streak and enjoy learning about new topics and domains (note: we do not expect individuals to be science experts or to become science experts in this role)
+- A curious streak and enjoy learning about new topics and domains (note: we do not expect individuals to necessarily be science experts or to become science experts in this role)

 - Strong analytical thinking, problem-solving, and ability to prioritize